QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 - $\theta_t = p_{t+1} - p_t$ be the net rate of inflation between $t$ and $t+1$
 - $\mu_t = m_{t+1} - m_t$ be the net rate of growth of nominal balances

-The demand for real balances is governed by a perfect foresight version of a Cagan {cite}`Cagan` demand function for real balances:
+The demand for real balances is governed by a discrete time version of Sargent and Wallace's {cite}`sargent1973stability` perfect foresight version of a Cagan {cite}`Cagan` demand function for real balances:

 ```{math}
 :label: eq_old1